 - 1. Be sure that power source, microphone and antenna are connected to the proper connectors before going to the next step. - 2.
-Turn VOL knob clockwise to apply power to the radio. - 3.
+Turn unit on by turning VOL knob clockwise on transceiver. - 3.
 Set the VOL for a comfortable listening level. - 4.
-Set the MODE switch to the desire mode. - 5.
+Set the MODE switch to the desired operation mode. - 5.
 Listen to the background noise from the speaker.
 Turn the SQ knob slowly clockwise until the noise just disappears.
 This SQ is now properly adjusted.
 The receiver will remain quiet until a signal is actually received.
 Do not advance the control too far or some of weaker signals will not be heard. - 6.
 Set the CHANNEL selector switch to the desired channel. - 7.
 Set the RF GAIN control fully clockwise for maximum RF gain.